DallanQ/lost_ruins_of_arnak/Manual.md

  - (Icons of one *Fear* card, one tablet and one jewel) Gain a *Fear* card and the indicated tokens.
 You must take a Fear card from the board and put it face up in your play area.
 (Ignore its travel value.)
 If no *Fear* cards are available, take a fear tile, as explained on page 23.

- - (Icons of a compass and a jewel with right-facing triangle in bewteen them) You may pay the cost on the left to gain the benefit on the right.
+ - (Icons of a compass and a jewel with right-facing triangle in between them) You may pay the cost on the left to gain the benefit on the right.
 If you cannot pay the cost or do not wish to, then you do not get the benefit.

 - (Icons of a coin, a right-facing triangle a slash in between an arrowhead and a jewel) Pay the cost to choose one of the two tokens.